Skip to content

 Environmental Sciences

-• Environmental Conservation Biology (E&CB) Track: explores the ways in which organisms evolve and interact with one another and their environments, ranging from molecular evolution and genomics to ecosystem level function and composition.
-ECB students interested in the B.A./M.S. degree may pursue the master’s degree in Biology or in Environmental Science and Policy.
+• Environmental Conservation Biology (E&CB) Track: Explores the ways in which organisms evolve and interact with one another and their environments.
+Levels of exploration can range from molecular evolution and genomics to ecosystem-level function and composition.
+Conservation biology makes up an important component of this field, focusing on the biological knowledge necessary to preserve biodiversity.

-• Environmental Science and Policy (ES&P) Track: prepares students to address the complexities of environmental issues facing society today, spanning toxicity and health risks to resource management and environmental policy.
-Students are provide in-depth exposure to how human activity is impacting the environment and how the environment affects human health, livelihoods, and the natural resources on which we depend.
-ES&P students engage with both natural and social perspectives for managing and mitigating these human-environment relationships.
+• Environmental Science and Policy (ES&P) Track: Prepares students to address the complexities of environmental issues facing society today, spanning toxicity and health risks to resource management and environmental policy.
+Students are provided in-depth exposure to how human activity is impacting the environment and how the environment affects human health, livelihoods, and the natural resources on which we depend.
+ES&P students engage both natural and social science perspectives for managing, mitigating, and enhancing human-environment relationships.

-ES students select minors across a wide range of fields, some of which are closely complementary, such as Geography, Political Science, Economics or Management, and others that are further afield, such as Art or maybe a language.
 Students should keep in mind that the ES major has a high credit count, requiring 17 or 18 credits, so it can be tricky to fit in a minor as well.
-On the other hand, the ES major is well set-up to have coursework that satisfies both the PLS and the major if students choose their courses thoughtfully.
+On the other hand, the ES major is well set up to have coursework that satisfies both Clark Core and the major if students choose their courses thoughtfully.
 The advisor is the best person to fine-tune these kinds of things.

 French and Francophone Studies